xuqiantong/CUDA-Winograd/README.md

 ## Introduction

-This code is used to test for fast cuda kernels used in DNN inference, especially in ResNet.
+This code implements fast cuda kernels for DNN inference, especially for convolution layers / residule blocks in ResNet.
 Specifically, the kernels combine three parts into one piece:
-- Convolution (3 * 3 * 128, 3 * 3 * 256)
+- Convolution
 - Batch Nomalization (BN + Scale)
 - Activation (ReLU)

 For implementation details, please refer to the technical report included in this repo.
+Winograd algorithm is used for 3 * 3 convolutional kernels.

 ## Usage
 ``` sh